shelbyspees/website/content/posts/2021/hugo-themes-semantic-html.md

 and meet accessibility standards.
 Yeah no.

-I briefly considered [???]() alongside Anubis, which turned out to require even more custom layout work than either Book or Anubis.
+I briefly considered [???]() alongside Anubis
-After editing the layouts a bit and rebasing to isolate theme-specific changes, I set up branch deploys for each and decided I liked Anubis better, especially since (???)'s color contrast was abysmal and I was trying to avoid overwriting all the CSS.
+After editing the layouts a bit and rebasing to isolate theme-specific changes, I set up branch deploys for each and decided I liked Anubis better.
+Plus, ??? would have required even more custom layout and styling than either Book or Anubis---(???)'s color contrast was abysmal.
+I was really trying to avoid overwriting all the CSS.
-Oh, sweet summer child.
+Oh, sweet summer child...

-I did love Anubis's theme toggle button
+In comparison, Anubis met slightly more of my requirements.
-(which only required a single-line config change to enable), the layout didn't spark joy.
+The dark/light theme toggle was great, plus it only required a single-line config change to enable.
+While the color contrast in dark mode was slightly _too_ high, it was easy enough to overwrite the background color to make it more muted.
+I didn't love the top navbar but I didn't want to overthink it either.

+Unfortunately, Anubis didn't spark joy.
 I felt the urge to keep searching for the perfect theme.

 The next day I found [Ezhil]().
-I've always been a fan of the [Raleway font]()
+I've always been a fan of the [Raleway font]()---I've since updated the body font on my personal site to use Raleway as well.
-I tried it out on localhost and it felt _right_.
+I tried Ezhil out on localhost and it felt _right_.
+Unfortuntely it was a Monday and I had actual work to do.
-It sat uncommitted in my index for a wee before I carved out my Saturday afternoon to try deploying the change.
+The new theme sat uncommitted in my index for a week before I carved out my Saturday afternoon to try deploying the change.

 Migration isn't a huge deal on simple Hugo sites, but I had just spent the previous weekend overwriting layouts for two entirely different themes.
 I had custom code everywhere.
-I didn't mind deleting code that much, but I wanted to feel confident about my choice.
+I generally don't mind deleting code that much, but after all that fiddling I wanted to feel confident about my choice.

 After several hours of overwriting layouts and CSS once again (this theme didn't even use a preprocessor!) and getting annoyed about `<div class="main">`, it finally hit me: no theme is going to check all my boxes.
-I'm too picky.
+I'm just too picky.

 ## Fuck it, I'll fork it